SolaceProducts/pubsubplus-connector-kafka-sink/README.md

    In both cases ensure to set the topic to `sinktest`, which the connector is publishing to.

 7. Demo time!
 Start to write messages to the Kafka `test` topic.
-Get back to the Kafka [tutorial](//kafka.apache.org/quickstart#quickstart_send), type and send `Hello world!`.
+From the kafka directory, type and send `Hello world!` using the kafka console producer [tutorial](//kafka.apache.org/quickstart#quickstart_send).

    The "Try Me!" consumer from Step 6 should now display the new message arriving to PubSub+ through the PubSub+ Kafka Sink Connector:
    ```
       Hello world!
    ```

 ## Parameters